Seller Frequently Asked

 What is the Home Affordable Modification Alternatives (HAFA) Short Sale Program?

 HAFA is a government ran program that started in April 2010 with participating lenders and available to homeowners in Colorado Springs as well as around the country.
 The concept is to pre-approve a seller earlier in the process, reducing the approval time after the bank receives a contract.
 The homeowner starts the HAFA process by initiating contact with their lender.
 If the seller wants to remain in the home, the first step is to consider refinancing the loan.
 Unfortunately, this often does not work for the homeowner due to a hardship that has impacted their monthly income.
 If the homeowner does not qualify for refinancing and meets other qualifications, a short sale may be their only option.
 If the lender participates in the HAFA program the bank will send the homeowner the Short Sale HAFA Program Letter.
 The homeowner has 14 days to contact the lender and confirm interest in the program.
 Once interest from the homeowner is confirmed, the lender will order an appraisal.
 This is one key difference between a HAFA short sale and a traditional short sale.
 The appraisal will be used by the bank to determine the starting list price of the home.
 The lender will then give the homeowner approval to contact a listing agent to list and market their home for sale.
 After all the necessary documents are signed by the lender, homeowner, and listing agent, the listing agent will have 120 days to market the home for sale.
 The listing agent will discuss the marketing and pricing strategy for the home with the lender every 21 days.
 During this marketing period the foreclosure sale is postponed.
 If the home does not sell, the homeowner will turn the home over to the lender by Deed-in-Lieu of Foreclosure, which was agreed to in advance.
 The beauty of this program is that as long as the homeowner cooperates, they will receive up to $3000 for relocation costs, whether the home sells or not.
+This program is subject to change depending on the economy and political environment.

 How do I qualify for a HAFA Short Sale in Colorado Springs?